Udit Raj takes 'sycophancy' swipe at President Murmu, BJP says it exposes Cong's 'anti-tribal' mindset | Politics

 Udit Raj takes 'sycophancy' swipe at President Murmu, BJP says it exposes Cong's 'anti-tribal' mindset

-Congress leader Udit Rajs unseemly swipe at President Droupadi Murmu that she was engaging in sycophancy with her comments that most Indians eat salt produced in Gujarat drew a sharp reaction on Thursday from the BJP, which claimed the remark expose the opposition partys anti-tribal mindset.At a function recently, Murmu noted Gujarat manufactures 76 per cent of salt produced in the country.
+Congress leader Udit Rajs unseemly swipe at President Droupadi Murmu that she was engaging in sycophancy with her comments that most Indians eat salt produced in Gujarat drew a sharp reaction on Thursday from the BJP, which claimed the remark exposed the opposition partys anti-tribal mindset.The BJP also demanded the Congress apology for Udit Rajs remarks.At a function recently, Murmu noted Gujarat manufactures 76 per cent of salt produced in the country.

 - Country: